 Green Thumbs – offers food growing and environmental education programs for urban children, youth and their families on public school and park lands in downtown east Toronto.

-The Stop Community Food Centre - The Stop helps people meet emergency food needs through a wide range of programs including drop-in meals, food bank and community kitchens.
-Urban agriculture programs include youth education, YIMBY back yard sharing program, community gardens, greenhouse and compost demonstration site, Global Roots garden and Indigenous garden at Hillcrest Park.
+The Stop Community Food Centre – The Stop helps people meet emergency food needs through a wide range of programs including urban agriculture programs.
+The Stop runs three sites with community gardens, a greenhouse and compost demonstration site, Global Roots garden, 10 Metre Greens and Indigenous garden at Hillcrest Park.

 Urban Farm at TMU – operates two rooftop farms on campus to produce and distribute food, facilitate research and engage the community through ecological rooftop farming and food justice initiatives.
 The Urban Farm strives to support the health and well-being of the community and surrounding ecosystem by using practices that are ecologically, socially and financially just.
 This includes growing foods, medicines and plants that are culturally significant to many communities by applying diverse knowledges, foodways and growing techniques.